stephanbcbauer/standards.catena-x.github.io/docs/guides/how-to-create-doc-via-guthub-pages.md

 The pages then will automatically be rendered and reloaded in your browser.
 :::

-1. Create a new branch
+1. Create a new branch.
-2. Pull the repo.
-3. Create your pages.
+2. Create your pages.
-4. Check them by running `npm run build`.
+3. Check them by running `npm run build`.
-5. Check them by running `npm run lint`.
+4. Check them by running `npm run lint`.
-6. Check them by starting the development server with `npm start`, your default browser then should automatically start with [http://localhost:3000](http://localhost:3000).
+5. Check them by starting the development server with `npm start`, your default browser then should automatically start with [http://localhost:3000](http://localhost:3000).
-7. Add your changes.
+6. Add your changes.
-8. Commit your changes.
+7. Commit your changes.
-9. Push your changes.
+8. Push your changes.
-10. Create a pull request.
+9. Create a pull request.
+Code owner Catena-X (ng)/ArgoCDAdmins (team) will automatically be requested for review.
-11. Merge into main branch after a colleague from the DevSecOps team approved.
+10. Merge into main branch after a colleague from the ArgoCDAdmins team approved.
-12. The page(s) will be deployed through github actions and get visible for public.
+11. The page(s) will be deployed through github actions and get visible for public.